devlopersabbir/devlopersabbir/README.md

 [![devlopersabbir profile view](https://visitcount.itsvg.in/api?id=devlopersabbir&label=Profile%20Views&icon=6&pretty=true)](https://visitcount.itsvg.in)

-Hi, this is Sabbir—a senior developer specializing in ReactJs, FastAPI, NodeJs, React-native, ElectronJs, NextJs, and Spring boot.
+Hi, this is Sabbir—a senior developer specializing in ReactJs, NodeJs, React-native, ElectronJs, NextJs, and Python FastAPI.
 I have been developing full-stack applications for more than 4 years.
 I am an expert in JavaScript because I love it so much.😍

-My core strengths include snappily learning new technologies, working singly or as part of a squad, and communicating effectively with specialized and non-technical people.
-I'm also proficient at troubleshooting bugs and chancing results to complex problems.
+My core strengths include quickly learning new technologies, working singly or as part of a squad, and communicating effectively with specialized and non-technical people.
+I'm also proficient at troubleshooting bugs and changing results to complex problems.
 Also, I'm a YouTube video creator.
-I publish tech / programming-related content on my YouTube channel "[ST Sabbir](https://youtube.com/@stsabbir)" to more than **1000 subscribers**.
+I publish tech / programming-related content on my YouTube channel "[ST Sabbir](https://youtube.com/@stsabbir)" to more than **1.1k subscribers**.

    <p align="left">
       <a href="https://www.youtube.com/c/stsabbir?sub_confirmation=1">